mr-chidex/mainstack-ecommerce-api/README.md

 # Mainstack eCommerce API

+A simple ecommerce API

 ---

 TASK DESCRIPTION

 ---

-Using Nodejs, Typescript, Express and MongoDB, build a simple ecommerce API with the following features:
+Build a simple ecommerce API with the following features:

 1. Create, get all and get single product
 2. Update product